avgupt/codeforces-web-scraping/README.md

 ## Get Started
 1. Run main.py and enter CodeForces username
-2. To print a list of top rated users, run Main.py from MakingAListOfUsers
+2. To print a list of top rated users, run Main.py from MakingAListOfTopUsers and enter the number of users required.